justinnavarr0-ga/course-materials/projects/project-2/project-2.md

     Other than the **GitHub Manager**, you *don't have to formally fulfill any of the other roles!* They are only listed to provide ideas/guidance.

-3. After starting the project, creating/connecting to the database and creating the `main_app` and its `urls.py`, implement authentication and a dynamic nav bar.
+3. After starting the project and creating/connecting to the database, implement authentication and a dynamic nav bar.

 4. For help with implementing a feature, review the relevant lesson(s), read the docs, then Google only if necessary.